ckan/ckanext-scheming/README.md

   rendered as checkboxes in the form
 * `preset: multiple_select` - multiple choice from [choices](#choices)
   rendered as a multiple select box in the form
+* `preset: multiple_text` - repeating text field stored as a list of strings
 * `preset: date` - date validation and form snippet
 * `preset: datetime` date and time validation and form snippet
 * `preset: dataset_slug` - dataset slug validation and form snippet that